ironsweet/golucene/README.md

 - quick start speed;
 - able to be embedded in Go app;
 - goroutine which I think can be faster in certain case;
-- ready-to-use byte, array utilities whichcan reduce the code size, and lead to easy maintenance.
+- ready-to-use byte, array utilities which can reduce the code size, and lead to easy maintenance.

 Though it started as a pet project, I've been pretty serious about this.